GAMELASTER/irc4osu/README.md

 is multi-platform unofficial IRC client for [Osu! game](http://osu.ppy.sh) running under [Electron](https://github.com/electron/electron).

-We are working on remake of this project, but you can test the old version in [old branch](https://github.com/GAMELASTER/irc4osu/tree/old).
+We are working on remake of this project, but you can test the old version in [old branch](https://github.com/arogan-group/irc4osu/tree/old).

 # Downloads

-You can download and test the old version, it already contains some of the features mentioned below, but please, keep in mind that it's buggy and not really recommended for daily use.
-[Windows](https://github.com/GAMELASTER/irc4osu/releases/download/v0.0.1-alpha/irc4osu-win32-v001-x64.zip) & [OS X](https://github.com/GAMELASTER/irc4osu/releases/download/v0.0.1-alpha/irc4osu-osx-v001-x64.zip) build

-If you want to help with testing, you can download the testing builds of new version listed in [Releases page](https://github.com/GAMELASTER/irc4osu/releases)!
+You can download the last version listed in [Releases page](https://github.com/arogan-group/irc4osu/releases)!

 # Features
 - Simple design which fits osu!next design.